rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_web_services.md

 ## Loading json from a web service

 In this example, I will use the JSONPlaceHolder project.
-It is a fake Online REST API for Testing and Prototyping.
+It is a fake online REST API for Testing and Prototyping.
 See [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com) for more details.

 ### JsonSource